CENTRAL LINCOLNSHIRE LOCAL PLAN Review

 The Central Lincolnshire Local Plan Team is responsible for producing the Central Lincolnshire Local Plan.

-The current Central Lincolnshire Local Plan was adopted by the Central Lincolnshire Joint Strategic Planning Committee (CLJSPC) on 24 April 2017 and replaced the previous Local Plans for the City of Lincoln, West Lindsey and North Kesteven Districts.
+The current Central Lincolnshire Local Plan was adopted by the Central Lincolnshire Joint Strategic Planning Committee (CLJSPC) in April 2023 and replaced the previous Local Plan and all previous planning policies used by the City of Lincoln, West Lindsey and North Kesteven Districts.

 What and Where is Central Lincolnshire?